eloialardet/NodeJS/lab-2-typescript/readme.md

 1. From the terminal, go to the project repository
 2. Launch either mamp on Mac or wamp on Windows
-3. Run the command : 'npm run start'
+3. Run the command : `npm run start`
-4. Open a web browser and request the following url: 'http://localhost:1337/'
+4. Open a web browser and request the following url: http://localhost:1337/
+**Note :**
+If any problem occurs during compiling, try deleting node modules and package-lock.json and run `npm install`

 ## Names